luigifreda/pyslam/README.md

 1. Source the main ROS2 `setup.bash` after you have sourced the `pyslam` python environment.
 2. Set the paths and `ROS2BAG_DATASET: ros_parameters` in the file `config.yaml`.
 3. Select/prepare the correspoding calibration settings file (section `ROS2BAG_DATASET: settings:` in the file `config.yaml`).
 See the available yaml files in the folder `Settings` as an example.

+#### Video and Folder Datasets

+You can use the `VIDEO_DATASET` and `FOLDER_DATASET` types to read generic video files and image folders (specifying a glob pattern), respectively.
+A companion ground truth file can be set in the simple format type: Refer to the class `SimpleGroundTruth` in `io/ground_truth.py` and check the script `io/convert_groundtruth_to_simple.py`.

 ---
 ### Camera Settings